otrv4/otrv4/otrv4.md

 #### Non-interactive DAKE Overview

 ```
 Bob                            Server                               Alice
 ----------------------------------------------------------------------
-Publish prekey message ---->
+Publish a Prekey message ---->
 								....
-                                     <------------ Request prekeys
+                                     <------------ Request Prekey messages
-                                     Prekeys -------------------->
+                                     Prekeys messages ------------->
       <---------------------------------------- Non-Interactive-Auth message
-Verify & Decrypt message
+Verify and decrypt message if included
 ```

 **Bob:**

 1. Generates and sets `our_ecdh` as ephemeral ECDH keys.
 2. Generates and sets `our_dh` as ephemeral 3072-bit DH keys.
-3. Generates a prekey message, as described in the section [Prekey message](#prekey-message).
+3. Generates a Prekey message, as described in the section [Prekey message](#prekey-message).
-4. Publishes the prekey message to the untrusted server.
+4. Publishes the Prekey message to the untrusted server.

 **Alice:**

-1. Requests a prekey from the untrusted server.
+1. Requests prekey messages from the untrusted server.
-2. For each prekey message received from the server:
+2. For each Prekey message received from the server:
     * Validates Bob's User Profile.
     * Picks a compatible version of OTR listed in Bob's profile.
       If the versions are incompatible, Alice does not send any further